Alumni Regents

 Illinois: Greater Chicago

-Charles L. Katzenmeyer is vice president of institutional advancement at the Field Museum.
-He oversees museum-wide development, government relations, and a membership community of 30,000 households.
+Charles L. Katzenmeyer is former vice president of institutional advancement at the Field Museum.
+He oversees museum-wide development, government relations, and membership.
 From 2010 to 2012, he served as president of the Northwestern Alumni Association (NAA) and a member of the University's Board of Trustees.
 In 2018, he received the NAA’s Service to Northwestern Award, recognizing leadership and service excellence rendered to the University.

 Full Bio